tonylindeberg/pyscsp/README.md

 These modules can be installed using pip.

-To install only the discscsp module (without installing the torchscsp module which requires a larger installation of PyTorch) do:
+To install only the discscsp and affscsp modules (without installing the torchscsp module which requires a larger installation of PyTorch) do:
 ```bash
 pip install pyscsp